 Why should Scotland continue to support and invest in the wave sector when other, proven forms of energy are available?

-Wave energy is a relatively young industry and the challenges it faces are not unique to Scotland.
-Although there have been setbacks, there is no doubt that Scotland has extraordinary potential in wave energy and could become a world leader – if we make the right decisions now.
+Wave energy technology is a relatively young industry and the challenges it faces are not unique to Scotland.
+Although there have been setbacks, there is no doubt that Scotland has extraordinary potential in the wave energy sector and could become a world leader – if we make the right decisions now.

 The objectives for Wave Energy Scotland recognise the significant value that has accrued to Scotland in the development of wave technology to date, and the large global market that can be developed through further technological innovation: